Tamilselvan3457/Stone-Paper-Scissor-Game/README.md

-# Stone-Paper-Scissor-Game
+# Stone-Paper-Scissor_Game
-stone-paper-scissor game with html,css and javascript Let's play and Enjoy!
+stone-paper-scissor game with html,css and javascript.
+Let's play and Enjoy!